Peg Perego Primo Viaggio 4-35 Review

 Ease of Install - Belt

-The Peg earned a 9 of 10 for ease of install using the vehicle belt.
+The Peg is one of the easiest options to install using the vehicle belt.

 Ease of Install - Without the Base

-Installation without the base is the installation metric where the Peg really excels.
+Installation without the base is the installation method where the Peg really excels.

 Ease of Use

 The Peg Perego Primo is comparatively easy to use.